What Are the Parts of Eyeglasses Called?

 • Anti-reflective coating cuts glare.

-• Blue-light filter helps with screens.
+• A blue-light filter helps with screens.

 • Tints turn them into sunglasses.